PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 permalink: /chinesefestival/
 ---

 We are returning to Pioneer Courthouse Square, to help lift the spirit of the people after walking out from the pandemic.
-We will offer the spatacular performances and delicious Chinese food just like what we did back in 2019.
+We are bringing back cultural performances, musics and arts from local artists, delicious Chinese food and more.
+Get ready for a full day of programming suitable for all ages.

 **Official Site:** [http://pdxchinesefestival.org](http://pdxchinesefestival.org)